jonmay/USC-CS662/_modules/week-12.md

 The announcement can be made red for due dates as follows : **Assignment Due**{: .label .label-red }
+11/11: Veterans Day No class
+11/13: EMNLP No Class
 -->

 Nov 6